halliwelln/multiple-explanations/README.md

 # FrenchRoyalty-200k

-Loading the FrenchRoyalty-200k is as simple as decompressing the `french_royalty.npz.zip` in `/data` and using the `utils.get_data` function:
+Loading the FrenchRoyalty-200k into Python is as simple as decompressing the `french_royalty.npz.zip` in `/data` and using the `utils.get_data` function:

 ```python
 import os